 Neither card above gives you bonus cash back for spending at superstores or warehouses.
 Consider adding one of these two cards to your wallet instead.

 - Costco Anywhere Visa® Card by Citi: Earn 4% cash back on eligible gas for the first $7,000 per year and then 1% thereafter, 3% on restaurants & travel, 2% at Costco & Costco.com, 1% on all other purchases.
 Cashback rewards come in one annual rewards certificate at the end of February.
 You can redeem rewards for cash or merchandise at U.S. Costco warehouses.

-- Sam's Club® Mastercard®: Earn 5% cash back on gas (on first $6,000 per year in purchases, then 1%), 3% on dining and travel, and 1% on other purchases (maximum of $5,000 in cash back rewards in a calendar year).
+- Sam's Club Mastercard: Earn 5% cash back on gas (on the first $6,000 per year, then 1%), 3% back on dining and travel, 1% back on other purchases..
 Cash back is loaded to your Sam’s Club membership and can only be used in-store or at SamsClub.com.